National Archives of Ireland: Public Record Office of Ireland

-In 1867, under the reign of Queen Victoria, the British Parliament passed the Public Records (Ireland) Act 1867 (30 & 31 Vict. c.
+In 1867, the British Parliament passed the Public Records (Ireland) Act 1867 (30 & 31 Vict. c.
 70) to establish the Public Record Office of Ireland which was tasked with collecting administrative, court and probate records over twenty years old.
 A few years later, Parliament was notified that because of the Irish Church Act 1869 (32 & 33 Vict. c.
 42), records from the Church of Ireland were being kept in dangerous conditions.
 To extend protections to these records, and clarify issues with the Public Records (Ireland) Act 1867, they passed the Public Records (Ireland) Act 1867 Amendment Act 1875 (38 & 39 Vict. c.
 59).
 The finished law established that a Master of the Rolls would be charged with the control and protection of the Irish records.
 The Master of the Rolls could issue warrants for the removal of documents from their present places of custody and place them within the records office.
 The Master of the Rolls or the Deputy Keeper of the Records could permit copies to be made of any of the records, and as long as the records were examined and certified by the correct personage, these copies could be used as legal documents in place of the original records.

 June 30 - Destruction of the PRO at the Four Courts, 1922, during the Battle of Dublin.

 The Public Record Office was originally located in the Four Courts complex.
 In 1922, during the Battle of Dublin in the Irish Civil War, the Four Courts complex was seized and occupied by Anti-Treaty forces.
 Before commanding officer Ernie O'Malley surrendered at 3:30 p.m. on 30 June, a large explosion ripped through the Public Records Office.
 O'Malley wrote of the explosion later in his book The Singing Flame: "A thick black cloud floated up about the buildings and drifted away slowly.
 Fluttering up and down against the black mass were leaves of white paper; they looked like hovering white birds."
 The cause of the explosion was argued over until a study of the battle showed that Anti-Treaty forces had decided to use the Public Records Office as their munition block.
 As the battle progressed, the Free State army began shelling the Four Courts, which caused multiple fires to erupt over the complex.
 It was one of these fires that reached the munition stored by the Anti-Treaty forces and caused the explosion that destroyed numerous records that dated from the 13th to 19th centuries.
 The Public Record Office took years to rebuild, and it was not until 1928 that they were finally able to reopen.